Crell/Serde/README.md

 PHP objects can be mutated to and from a serialized format.
 Nested objects can be flattened or collected, classes with common interfaces can be mapped to the appropriate object, and array values can be imploded into a string for serialization and exploded back into an array when reading.

-Null values are supported in both directions, but beware of the difference between `null` and uninitialized (i.e. not provided field), ensure proper default values or proper usage.
+Null values are supported in in deserialization as well as serialization.

+Beware of the uninitialized properties, if you do not provide a default value for a property in PHP declaration nor in `Field` attribute, then the value will be uninitialized if the payload does not contain the property.
+This is not the same as `null` value, and you may get an error if you try to use it.
+Serialization will skip uninitialized properties.

 ## Configuration